gkhullar/pykosmospp/GITHUB_DEPLOYMENT.md

 ### What's New

-This is the first public release of pyKOSMOS SPEshuLL, an AI-assisted spectroscopic reduction pipeline for APO-KOSMOS longslit observations.
+This is the first public release of pyKOSMOS++, an AI-assisted spectroscopic reduction pipeline for APO-KOSMOS longslit observations.

 ### Features